Europeans deprived of UK immigration status due to crimes they did not commit

 His legal advisor Mala Savjani, solicitor for Here for Good, based at Wilsons Solicitors LLP, subsequently had to “scramble around” trying to find the relevant police department to contact in order to get his records updated, and then provide the Home Office with a new and updated copy of his PNC records – a process that took several months.

-The Polish national, who lives in Marlow, said his mental health deteriorated while he was waiting for a decision on his EU settlement decision, not knowing the reason for the delay.
+The Polish national, who lives in Marlow, was granted settled status in April 2021.
+He said his mental health deteriorated while he was waiting for a decision, not knowing the reason for the delay.

 “At the back of my mind there was always this horror of me being sent back to Poland, basically a foreign country, that I haven’t lived in for over 20 years, thinking, what now?” he said.

 “I was contemplating suicide.
-I was thinking, I can’t do it anymore.
 Every day when I went to work, went to sleep, it was always there, this uncertainty – it eats you alive.”

 “I pay my taxes, I work - I don’t understand why this did this to me.
 They wasted two years of my life.
 How is this possible in the 21st century, with the internet, with all the resources they’ve got?”